On 6 June 2018, the NSW Government passed a Bill in Parliament to amend the Companion Animals Act 1998 and Prevention of Cruelty to Animals Act 1979.

 Breeder identification numbers will continue to be available for free through the Companion Animals Register.
 Rehoming organisation numbers will be issued by the Office of Local Government.
 It will be an offence if a person does not use one of these numbers in an advertisement or to falsify a number.

 A small number of exemptions will apply.
 For example, working dogs that are not required to be microchipped under the Companion Animals Act 1998.
 The advertising requirement will apply to hunting dogs however.

-This change seeks to enable potential purchasers to make more informed choices.
-Animal welfare enforcement agencies would also be able to use these advertisements to identify ‘problem’ breeders and enforce animal welfare laws.
+The changes to advertising will mean potential purchasers can make more informed choices.
+Animal welfare enforcement agencies will also be able to identify ‘problem’ breeders and enforce animal welfare laws.